gohugoio/hugo/README.md

 So, I'm running with it...

-TODO:
+TODOs:

-Fix theme /content/content-management/archetypes.md where theme is indicated Fix theme /content/contribute/documentation.md where theme is indicated Fix theme /content/templates/files.md where theme is indicated
+- [X] Fix theme /content/content-management/archetypes.md where theme is indicated
+- [X] Fix theme /content/contribute/documentation.md where theme is indicated
+- [X] Fix theme /content/templates/files.md where theme is indicated